VP8 Image Analyzer

+The VP-8 Image Analyzer was an analog computer produced by Pete Schumacher of Interpretation Systems Incorporated (ISI) in 1972.

+Imaging the Shroud of Turin

-The VP8 Image Analyzer is an analog computer produced by Pete Schumacher of Interpretations Systems Incorporated (ISI) in 1972.
-It has been used to image the Shroud of Turin.
-The VP8 makes a brightness map of whatever data it processes - white appears to be higher in elevation, black appears lower and mid-range appears between these two extremes.
+The VP-8 Image Analyzer has been used to image the Shroud of Turin.
+The VP8 makes a brightness map of whatever data it processes.
+White areas on the map appear to be higher in elevation; black areas appear lower in elevation, and mid-range areas appear between these two extremes.

 When the device was used with photographs or paintings, the result was a distorted and inaccurate representation of the original image.
-However, the Shroud image produced an accurate three-dimensional representation of the Man of the Shroud, with facial features, arms, legs and chest all contoured correctly.
+However, the Shroud image produced an accurate three-dimensional representation of the man depicted on the Shroud, with facial features, arms, legs and chest all contoured correctly.
 This was shown to Peter Schumacher, the inventor of the device, and he later recalled his astonishment:

 "I had never heard of the Shroud of Turin before that moment.
 I had no idea what I was looking at.
 However, the results are unlike anything I have processed through the VP-8 Analyzer, before or since.
 Only the Shroud of Turin has produced these results from a VP-8 Image Analyzer isometric projection study."

+Other applications

+Energy and mineral resource exploration

+The Mississippi Mineral Resources Institute used the VP-8 Image Analyzer from 1973 to 1977 to make profile maps of "several geologic areas in Mississippi" to explore possible sites of mineral or petroleum reserves.
+Using isometric profiling from the VP-8 unit, scientists from the Institute analyzed LANDSAT images of the region.
+Their analysis supported findings of the production unit of Amoco that the area of Possumneck, Mississippi contains a large anticline, a potentially significant reserve of oil and natural gas.

+Nineteen wildcat wells were drilled in Attala County, Mississippi by 17 different oil refineries, both before and after the 1970s, but all were later plugged and abandoned with little or no actual oil having been found.